Invvard/EZLayoutDisplay/README.md

 # EZ Layout Display

 ### IT'S A BETA !
-I developed this app in my spare time and I've only tested it on my setup (Windows 10 Pro x64), so there will be bugs.
-Nothing catastrophic though : it's a .NET app so very little room to harm anything ;)
+I developed this app in my spare time and I've only tested it with my setup (Windows 10 Pro x64 + Ergodox EZ Glow), so there will be bugs.
+Nothing catastrophic though : it's a .NET app so there's very little room to harm anything ;)
 And there's no interaction whatsoever with your peripheral devices, even with the Ergodox.

 ## Presentation